Meat diet for weight loss | Magazine - Breaking Latest News

 Source: Mondo/ Stefan Stojanović/Goran Sivački/Petar Stojanović

-Good news for those who want to lose weight but can’t or simply don’t want to give up meat!
-The ideal diet for this group of people is exactly that – a meat diet.
+Those who want to lose weight, but cannot or simply do not want to give up meat, have good news!
+The ideal diet for this group of people is precisely –meat diet.
 A high-protein or meat diet allows a very high protein intake, and a reduction of carbohydrates to a minimum.

 The rules are completely simple: eat only meat and avoid everything else, including fruits and vegetables.
 But there is a catch!
-Since meat does not contain enough vitamins found in other foods, their deficiency is compensated with vitamin tablets, of course with an agreement with your doctor or nutritionist.
+Since meat does not contain enough vitamins that are found in other foods, their deficiency is replaced with vitamin tablets, of course with an agreement with your doctor or nutritionist.

 As a rule, a meat diet should last for a month.

-This diet works partially like keto – since no carbohydrates are consumed, the body begins to break down fat and use it as fuel.
+This diet works partially like keto – since no carbohydrates are consumed, the body begins to break down fats and use them as fuel.
 Such a state is called ketosis.
 It’s just that, unlike the meat diet, meat, eggs and cheeses are eaten in keto, but also smaller amounts of vegetables.

 Izvor: Shutterstock